 Microsoft gives you superpowers to make anything on Windows disappear.
 Make use of them!

-Recently, we showed you how to hide the Windows login screen and the annoying “Get Office” notification.
+Recently, we showed you how to hide the Windows login screen and annoying ads.
 These are not the only Windows elements that you can send into hiding.
 With a few tweaks here and there, you can conceal toolbars, icons, buttons, files — pretty much anything that you’d like to keep out of your way.
 We’ll show you how to do that in this guide.

 Navigation: Desktop – Charms Bar & Switcher – Recycle Bin – Icons & Gadgets | Taskbar – System Tray – Search Box – Task View Icon – Start Button | Start Menu – Start Screen Tiles – Recently Opened & Most Used – Installed Apps in All Programs/Apps | File Explorer – Files & Folders – Recent Places & Recent Files – File Extensions – Assorted Items | Hide Away!